boazmichaely/zero-trust/scenarios/Use Case Template.md

 ## How Zero Trust Addresses the Issues
 *Zero Trust ensures that all communication between tenants and shared services is authenticated and authorized.
 Network policies enforce strict isolation, and mutual TLS (mTLS) encrypts all traffic.*

+## Type of customer or industry
+1. A Telco who manages a mult cluster environment for multiple vendors using ACM Hub
+2. Large Enterprise managing infrastructure for internal tenants

 ---